bobmahalo/DTCC/medallion Signatures.md

-the stock market is not equipped to sell stocks. instead they take custody of your stock, and give you a beneficial entitlement. and in order to do this a medallion signature is required.
+the [[Stock Exchanges]] are not equipped to sell stocks. instead they take [[Custody]] of your stock, and give you a beneficial entitlement in [[book entry]] form

+in order to sell stock that you own, a medallion signature is required.

 ![[Untitled 4 36.jpg]]
 https://www.fidelity.com/accounts/services/content/depositcert.html